AntoineMeheut/Hal9000Screen/README.md

 https://www.raspberrypi.org/documentation/installation/installing-images/

+### Before plugging in your HyperPixel display
+I advise you to connect your raspberry to another screen, keyboard and smile before connecting the HyperPixel screen, this will allow you to connect your Pi to your Wifi, to make the necessary updates to the OS and to carry out the installations described below on a more comfortable screen.
+And most importantly, it will allow you to install the software part that accompanies the Hyperpixel screen, because without this software your raspberry will not be able to communicate correctly with this screen.

+## Installation of images
 ### Installation of QIV
 QIV (Quick Image Viewer) is software for viewing images.
 It was developed with gdk / imlib, which makes it faster than many other classic viewers.